 New Learning and Leadership Council

-by | Nov 16, 2022 | Our Stories, Community, Learning, Social Justice
+by | Nov 16, 2022 | Community, Learning, Our Stories, Social Justice

 The Rashi School has a long-standing partnership with the Jewish Family Service (JFS) of Metrowest, with students running sponsored programs such as the Annual Backpack Event, meal distributions, and clothing drives.
 This year, Rashi’s Middle School is taking the partnership to the next level with the formation of the JFS-Rashi Learning and Leadership Council.